 12. Little Giant

-Arriving in that same early wave of heroes that first appeared after Superman’s runaway success, Bulletman was Fawcett’s most successful superhero without “Marvel” in his name.
-The son of a police office who was murdered by criminals, young Jim Barr swears vengeance against all criminals — but unlike Batman, he channels his energies into becoming a police forensic scientist, where his aptitude for ballistics earned him the nickname “Bullet Barr.”
-Using his superior knowledge of chemistry, Barr created a formula that he thought would purge the human body of toxins that turned them criminal; trying it on himself, he gained 60 lbs. of muscle overnight with a corresponding increase in his intelligence.
+Arriving in that same early wave of heroes that showed up after Superman’s runaway success, Bulletman was Fawcett’s most successful superhero without “Marvel” in his name.
+The son of a police officer murdered by criminals, young Jim Barr swears vengeance against all criminals — but unlike Batman, he channels his energies into becoming a forensic scientist, where his aptitude for ballistics earned him the nickname “Bullet Barr.”
+Using his superior knowledge of chemistry, Barr created a formula that he thought would purge the human body of toxins that turn people criminal; trying it on himself, he gained 60 lbs. of muscle overnight with a corresponding increase in his intelligence.
 (It’s probably a good thing he didn’t try to test it out on actual criminals first.)
 Next on his to-do list: using his increased mental powers to invent a “gravity regulating” helmet that enabled him to fly (and, not coincidentally, made his head look like a bullet), with the added benefit of magnetically preventing real bullets from reaching his body.
 Bulletgirl, Bulletboy and Bulletdog soon followed and okay I think we’re done here.

 15. Sky Wizard

 AAAAAHHHH!
 AVERT YOUR EYES, CHILDREN!
 HE MAY TAKE ON OTHER FORMS!
-Sorry you had to see that, but if pictures like this is what it takes to keep innocent kids from popping pills, well… Truth is, there were hundreds (if not thousands) of superheroes in the 1940s that are barely remembered today, and I’ve only scratched the surface here cataloging those characters who owed their powers to drugs, vitamins, serum, special herbs and spices, you name it.
+Sorry you had to see that, but if pictures like this is what it takes to keep innocent kids from popping pills, well… Truth is, there were hundreds (if not thousands) of superheroes in the 1940s who are barely remembered today, and I’ve only scratched the surface here cataloging those characters who owed their powers to drugs, vitamins, serum, special herbs and spices, you name it.
 But let’s end this list with one of the last drug-enhanced characters to come out of the Golden Age, a tiny (and damn creepy-looking) fellow by the name of Tom Tot.
 This spunky newsboy wore his leopard-skin uniform under his clothes, ready at all times to “vitamize, vitalize and atomize” and become Atomictot, enemy of evildoers everywhere!
 What kind of evildoers?
 Well, the kind who experiment on children and turn them into monkeys (as opposed to the other scientists who pump untested drugs into randomly selected boys, which was totally aces back then).
-Played for laughs, Atomictot (his name was an obvious attempt to cash in on peoples’ fascination with atomic power post-1945) appeared in Quality’s All Humor Comics between 1946 and 1949.
+Played for laughs, Atomictot (his name being an attempt to cash in on peoples’ fascination with atomic power post-1945) appeared in Quality’s All Humor Comics between 1946 and 1949.
 It’s almost a shame he didn’t survive into the 1950s; I can only imagine what Doc Wertham would have had to say about a kid popping pills and dressing like that in public.
-Robin at least kept his prepubescent nipples under wraps, for cryin’ out loud…
+At least Robin kept his prepubescent nipples under wraps…